 Cloncurry Shire Council invites members of the community to provide feedback on the Draft Cloncurry Shire Biosecurity Plan 2019-2023.

-A copy of the plan can be requested by visiting the Cloncurry Shire Council Administration Office at 38-46 Daintree Street, Cloncurry.
+Copies can also be requested by visiting the Cloncurry Shire Council Administration Office at 38-46 Daintree Street, Cloncurry.

 This draft Plan provides a coordinated and collaborative approach to invasive plant and animal management.
 It aims to bring all sectors of the local community together to collectively respond to invasive species throughout our shire.